Confucius Peace Prize: Responses

 Most organizations have not treated the prize seriously.
 The Ministry of Culture of the People's Republic of China denied any cooperation with the Association of Chinese Indigenous Arts to present the prize, stating that prior to foreign press reports, the Ministry "had never even heard of the name".
 The ministry added that "the government is very careful" and "if the government genuinely intended to establish a 'Confucius Peace prize', it would not have been implemented so sloppily."
-Mainland media did not widely report about the prize in 2010, with journalists claiming that they had come across neither the organization nor the prize, believing it to be "闹剧" (a farce).
+Mainland media did not widely report about the prize in 2010, with journalists claiming that they had come across neither the organization nor the prize, believing it to be "a farce" (闹剧).

 Netizens in mainland China responded to the Prize with widespread humour as well as derision, referring to the prize organizers as "bullheaded dreaming idiots", "jokes", and "embarrassments to Chinese", as well as suspicion that the prize was a practical joke.

 The Confucius Peace Prize's first winner, Lien Chan, claimed he had not officially heard that he had won; an aide said that they had only received "secondhand information from journalists".
 Tsai Chi-chang, a spokesperson for the opposition Democratic Progressive Party in Taiwan, said the award should not be taken seriously.

 Officials from the Taiwanese government are reported to have found the award of the Confucius Peace Prize to Lien Chan "amusing".

 When asked by a reporter about the prize, a spokesman for Vladimir Putin said that he had heard about the award through the press, but that "we do not know much about the prize."

 Western media was more split: some reacted to the prize with mockery, but others treated it more seriously.
 The Economist compared the substitute award to the reaction by Nazi Germany and the creation of the German National Prize for Art and Science after Carl von Ossietzky was prohibited from accepting his Nobel Prize in 1935, as well as the Soviet Union preventing Andrei Sakharov from accepting his Nobel Peace Prize in 1975.
 National Review likewise compared the prize to Hitler's and Stalin's responses to the Nobel Peace Prize.
 Slate has described the prize as "[s]omething of a trolling exercise".

-In 2015, Ankit Panda, editor-at-large of The Diplomat, wrote a column regarding Western responses to the award of the Confucius Peace Prize to Robert Mugabe, saying, "[T]he government of the People’s Republic of China hasn’t quite responded to perceived Western affronts with the sort of pettiness that the Confucian Peace Prize represents.
-So remember, while it is outrageous that Robert Mugabe would win anything called a 'Peace Prize,' it’s been given to him by a private group of Chinese citizens based in Hong Kong with no affiliation with the Chinese government."
+In 2015, Ankit Panda, editor-at-large of The Diplomat, wrote a column regarding Western responses to the award of the Confucius Peace Prize to Robert Mugabe, saying, "[T]he government of the People's Republic of China hasn't quite responded to perceived Western affronts with the sort of pettiness that the Confucian Peace Prize represents.
+So remember, while it is outrageous that Robert Mugabe would win anything called a 'Peace Prize,' it's been given to him by a private group of Chinese citizens based in Hong Kong with no affiliation with the Chinese government."